 There are five stages of breast cancer, stage 0 being the least advanced and stage IV the most.
 Stages II and III are divided up further into categories ranging from IIA to IIB and IIIA to IIIC, depending on factors such as how big the tumor is or where the cancer has spread.

 Stage 0 includes all noninvasive cancer.
 A stage I tumor is 2 centimeters or less in diameter and hasn't spread to the lymph nodes.
 At stage II, a tumor measures 2 to 5 centimeters and may or may not have reached the lymph nodes.
-At stage III, the cancer is more complex: there may not be a tumor in the breast, but it may have spread to nearby lymph nodes that are attached to other parts of the body, or to lymph nodes near the breastbone.
+At stage III, the cancer is more complex and may have spread to nearby lymph nodes that are attached to other parts of the body, or to lymph nodes near the breastbone.
 The tumor could also be any size and have spread to the chest wall or to the skin of the breast, as well as lymph nodes around the collarbone or breastbone.
 Any tumor that has spread to other organs of the body -- most often the bones, lungs, liver, or brain -- is in the stage IV category.

 Liu, Li, MD, "Histologic Classification of Breast Cancer," Oncolink, University of Pennsylvania Cancer Center.

 Hirshaut, Yashar, MD, and Pressman, Peter I, MD, Breast Cancer: The Complete Guide.
 Bantam Doubleday Dell Pub.
 3rd ed.
 September 2000.